12 Banned Album Covers

 The Rolling Stones’ 1968 album, Beggars Banquet, was another cover that suffered from the “no toilets” rule.
 The iconic cover art is a wall of bathroom graffiti at a Porsche dealer in Los Angeles, but that cover artwork didn’t come out until the ‘80s.
 The album release was delayed for months while they came up with a more suitable, albeit boring and plain, cover.

 7. Blind Faith, Blind Faith

 According to Rolling Stone, the model Mariora Goschen said that she was promised a horse in exchange for posing for the picture, but had to accept 40 pounds sterling instead.
-The photo of a naked prepubescent girl was too outrageous for sale in the U.S., though it didn’t provoke as much outrage in 1969 as it might now.
+The photo was too outrageous for sale in the U.S., though it didn’t provoke as much outrage in 1969 as it might now.
 The photo was replaced by a more standard picture of the band.

 8. Kanye West, My Beautiful Dark Twisted Fantasy